mfp20/grblHAL_core/README.md

 7. the stepper driver interrupt pops pre-computed segments from the step segment buffer and executes them by pulsing the stepper pins

 The motion planner recomputes all block velocities each time a new block is added, so every block in buffer can change in time.
 Then the stepper pops the first block in queue to make segments.
 To avoid clashes between the motion planner recalculating all blocks in buffer and the motion stepper popping the blocks, each time the stepper starts a new block it will 'check out' the block, making the planner unable to modify it again.
 When the stepper finishes one block, it sets the block as finished so the planner can re-use the same memory location in its circular buffer.
 Note: blocks aren't really popped/pushed as it is a circular buffer and its elements are reused.

 Points 3-6 are most of the computational heavy lifting; a very little more computing happens in the interrupt handler (step 7).

 At point 3 the g-code input of the pipeline is very small (just a few bytes of text), optimal for transmition on a communication interface (ex: usb to host) or multithread-safe queue (to core).
 Each g-code can produce multiple lines, each line multiple blocks, each block multiple segments, and each segment is made of many motor steps.
 At point 6 the g-code has been translated in steps and counts many bytes of binary data added to the segments buffer.
 If motion offloading is selected, the same steps 3 to 7 run on mcu's second core or on external host.
 Steps 2, 6 and 7 are slightly changed in order to implement the new architecture.

 Currently changes are implemented using some defines in config.h, so the offloading is set at compile time to produce an experimental build.
 But the final version might be able to set offloading at runtime (ex: on boot).

 ### 4.1.
 Overall changes

-Current buffers (planner blocks and stepper segments) are reduced in size so that some RAM is made available for a new `stepper_t` buffer.
+In offloaded mode planner buffer is reduced in size so that some RAM is made available for an increased segment buffer and a new `stepper_t` buffer.
 All calls to `sys` and `hal` need to be adapted for deferred execution.
-In particular the motion calculator can't rely on realtime parameters as the execution of computed blocks is deferred.
-Whatever realtime parameters need to be set in `stepper_t` at the very last moment before going live.
+In particular whatever realtime parameters need to be set, it has to be set in `stepper_t` at the very last moment before going live.

 [TODO]
-* select which calls to `sys` and `hal` in current code must be at motion computing, and which ones must be at execution time instead.
+* select which calls to `sys` and `hal` in current code must be set at motion computing, and which ones must be set at execution time instead.

 ### 4.2.
 Changes to protocol.c (workflow step 2)

-The `protocol_main_loop()` receives motion commands and handle them to `execute_gcode()` (gcodes).
+The `protocol_main_loop()` receives motion commands and handle them to `execute_gcode()` (in gcode.c).
-So we introduce a new method `execute_steps()` able to push steps in the new `stepper_t` buffer, effectively bypassing all the motion pipeline.
+So we introduced a new method `execute_steps()` (in stepper.c) able to push steps in the (new) `stepper_t` buffer, effectively bypassing all the motion pipeline.

 Steps pushed via this new method must be ready for direct execution without further manipulation.
 This implies the need to customize the stepper.